cascadiajs/cascadiajs-2020/src/views/pages/content/sponsor.md

 <h3 id="game-night"><i class="fas fa-gamepad-alt"></i> Music Night - $3k <span class="highlight info">1 available</span></h3>

-Following Day One of CascadiaJS, we are going to host an online virtual concert with live music!
+Following Day One of CascadiaJS, we are going to host an [online Virtual Concert](/opening-party) with live music!
+Your company will be the sole sponsor of this performance.

 <h3 id="karaoke"><i class="fas fa-microphone-stand"></i> Karoke  - $3k <span class="highlight info">1 available</span></h3>

-Closing out Day Two of CascadiaJS, as tradition demands, we will host a Karaoke Party.
-We are going to fuse an elite-grade karaoke DJ with the power of online video conferencing to create the biggest and best karaoke experience ever.
+Closing out Day Two of CascadiaJS, as tradition demands, we will host a [Virtual Karaoke Party](/closing-party).
+We are bringing in [Voicebox Karaoke](https://voiceboxkaraoke.com) to run this experience and your company will be the sole sponsor of this amazing event!

 <h3 id="captions"><i class="fas fa-closed-captioning"></i> Captioning - $3k <span class="highlight warning">SOLD OUT</span></h3>